gedankenlab/Kaleidoscope/doc/CODING_STYLE.md

 ### Namespace Names

 > Namespace names are all lower-case.
 Top-level namespace names are based on the project name .
 Avoid collisions between nested namespaces and well-known top-level namespaces.
+Exception: namespaces for constants of a given type are named with the type name prefixed with a `c`, and preserve the capitalization of the type name.

 The name of a top-level namespace should usually be the name of the project or team whose code is contained in that namespace.
 The code in that namespace should usually be in a directory whose basename matches the namespace name (or subdirectories thereof).